March with Mike Schreiner & fellow Greens at the 2016 International Plowing Match Opening Parade in Wellington County!

 MORNING: 9:30 a.m. – 12:00 p.m.
 (EDT)

-Henry Milner, Senior Researcher, Chair in Electoral Studies, Université de Montréal
+As individuals Henry Milner, Senior Researcher, Chair in Electoral Studies, Université de Montréal Alex Himelfarb, Clerk of the Privy Council, 2002-2006 André Blais, Professor, Department of Political Science, Université de Montréal

-AFTERNOON 2:00 p.m. to 4:30 p.m.
+AFTERNOON2:00 p.m. to 4:30 p.m.

-Leslie Seidle, Research Director, Canada’s Changing Federal Community
+Institute for Research on Public Policy Leslie Seidle, Research Director, Canada’s Changing Federal Community

-Hugo Cyr, Dean, Faculty of Political Science and Law, Université du Québec à Montréal
+As individuals Larry LeDuc, Professor Emeritus, University of Toronto Hugo Cyr, Dean, Faculty of Political Science and Law, Université du Québec à Montréal

 Thursday, July 28, 2016